erich666/chex_latex/README.md

     perl chex_latex.pl yourfile.tex work_files\my-thesis-master

 This script is one used for the book ''Real-Time Rendering'' and so has a bunch of book-specific rules.
-Blithely ignore our opinions or, better yet, comment out the warning lines you don't like in the script.
+Blithely ignore our opinions or, better yet, comment out the warning lines you don't like in the script (the program's just a text file, nothing complex).
 You can also add "% chex_latex" to the end of any line in your .tex file in order to have this script skip some error tests on it, e.g.:

     This method of using data is reasonable. % don't flag "data is" - chex_latex